Resonant Echoes logo

 The Default

-A learner asks ChatGPT, Gemini, or Grok about the French Revolution.
+A student asks ChatGPT, Gemini, or Grok about the French Revolution.
 The answer comes from training data and maybe a web search.
 No scholar shaped it.
 No educator sees it.
-No one knows what the learner actually took away.
+No one knows what the student actually took away.

 This is happening right now, millions of times a day.